tonethar/IGME-230-GDD-2017-Fall/notes/php-3.md

 **php-arrays-1.php**
 ```
 <?PHP
- 	// 1 - Indexed arrays - there are a two ways to initialize one
+ 	// 1 - Indexed arrays - there are two ways to initialize one

  	// A - the array() function will create an array
  	$schools = array("RIT","RPI","MCC");